Matt Paterson: Burton Albion

 On 15 August 2012, Paterson completed his move to League Two side Burton Albion on a six-month contract deal.

 Paterson made his Burton debut away to Rochdale on Saturday 8 September 2012 and marked his debut with a goal from twenty yards out to win the game for Burton.
 Paterson followed up his debut goal with another one against York City on 19 September by lobbing the keeper to record a 3–1 win.
 Paterson continued his good form with Burton by coming on as a substitute for Calvin Zola after 20 minutes against Dagenham & Redbridge.
 A poor back pass allowed Paterson to run through on goal and slot the ball home to make the score 2–1.
 The game finished in a 3–2 victory for the Brewers.

-On 26 October 2012 Paterson signed a new contract with Burton Albion to remain with the club until at least the end of the season.
+On 26 October 2012, Paterson signed a new contract with Burton Albion to remain with the club until at least the end of the season.
 Manager Gary Rowett said, "Matt's done really well.
 When he came here he was fifth choice striker initially.
 His hard work and performances have moved him up the list quite quickly and we're delighted to have him on board for the rest of the season."

 Paterson returned to action following nearly six weeks out with a groin strain coming on as a 77th-minute substitute against Torquay United on Saturday 12 January 2013 and scored what was described as a 'magnificent winner and a better goal you will not see in the country' by Rowett, curling in a 22-yard right-footed goal. to win the game 2–1 for the Brewers.
 Paterson scored the opening goal in a 3–3 draw at Accrington Stanley on Easter Monday.
 Paterson latched onto a through ball which the defence failed to deal with and slotted home to get the equaliser early in the game.

 Paterson continued his good form with a goal against Port Vale in the Brewers' 7–1 defeat.
 Manager Rowett said, 'Paterson came on and showed some real desire and his finish was sensational'.

-On Saturday 13 April, Paterson scored a 94th-minute winning strike that secured a play-off position for the club and also kept Burton in the automatic promotion positions in the League with only two games to go.
+On 13 April, Paterson scored a 94th-minute winning strike that secured a play-off position for the club and also kept Burton in the automatic promotion positions in the League with only two games to go.